-Community-based support is available through open support forums and training videos.
+Community-based support is available through active, open support forums and training videos.
 MyOpenMath does not provide direct support for instructors or students.

 MyOpenMath was born out of free, open source software developed by David Lippman, a community college math professor in Washington State, starting in 2005.
 With a little grant support and a lot of his free time, David ran a state-wide installation of that software at wamap.org.
 Faculty from around the state got involved, and collaboratively contributed much of the question content now found on MyOpenMath.
 Out of the Open Course Library project in Washington, several complete courses based on open textbooks were created.
 Other folks got involved, including James Sousa from Phoenix College who contributed a huge collection of questions tied to his video examples.

 In 2011 David started MyOpenMath as a way to share with the world this software system and all the great content that had been built around open textbooks.
 He self-funded the site for the first year, then joined forces with Lumen Learning, which had been using MyOpenMath with the Kaleidoscope Project.
 In 2017, Lumen split off their own version of MyOpenMath, called Lumen OHM, to help differentiate their supported service from the free, community MyOpenMath site.

 In 2018, the non-profit organization MyOpenMath was formed to be the official entity operating MyOpenMath.
 MyOpenMath continues to lead the development of IMathAS.

 Operations of MyOpenMath is facilitated by a number of volunteers:

 - Patrick Carmichael

 - Everyone who participates in the Support Course forums assisting their fellow users